hdnax/dboxide/README.md

 Since the first version of `@dbml/parse`, there has been some impact, but a lot are left to be desired.

-### The Impact
+### The Outcome

-- Performance: Although `@dbml/parse` waas just a naive rewrite, it was already 7 times faster than the Peg.js parser.
+- Performance: Although `@dbml/parse` was just a naive rewrite, it was already 7 times faster than the Peg.js parser.
 - Language services: `@dbml/parse` provides language services like suggestion, go to definition and go to references.
 - Resilient parsing: Multiple error messages are allowed.
 Suggestion works even if the source file is partially broken.